-The FA took over the running of the women’s game in 1993 and with almost three million registered players, football is now the top participation sport for women and girls in England.
+The FA took over the running of the women’s game in 1993 and with over three million registered players, football is now the top participation sport for women and girls in England.

-The FA run a number of women’s competitions at the elite level, from the Barclays FA Women’s Super League (BWSL) to the FA Women's National League as well as the Women’s FA Cup and all the latest news can be found on a new, dedicated leagues and competitions website.
+The FA run a number of women’s competitions at the elite level, from the Barclays Women’s Super League (BWSL) to the FA Women's National League as well as the Women’s FA Cup.

 The season has moved to a more traditional football calendar with matches taking place from October in the 2023-24 campaign following the FIFA Women's World Cup 2023.